davidkimai/chatgpt-interpretability-attributions/README.md

 # **`chatgpt interpretability attributions`**

-### ChatGPT can now transparently Self Audit itself-publicly, ethically, and irrevocably.
+### ChatGPT can now transparently Self Audit and visualize attributions itself-publicly, ethically, and irrevocably.

 ### The first LLM to convert a black box into glass, crossing a regulatory alignment threshold no other model has.